The Definitive Guide to Org Charts

 Questions to ask org chart research firms

-- How do you determine who reports into whom?
+- How do you determine who reports to whom?

 - How do you verify reporting relationships?